lukeolson/illinois-letterhead/README.md

 ## Details

-You can see details of the formatting by uncommenting `\debugtrue` instead of `\debugfalse`.
+You can see details by using the layout option: `\usepackage[layout]{illinois-letterhead}`.
 Setting this shows the measurements similar to [here](https://creativeservices.illinois.edu/brand/pdf/stationery/letterhead.pdf).

 ![example](./example/example-layout-0.png "example")
 ![example](./example/example-layout-1.png "example")